r0b6/gin-microservice/README.md

 #app_id = "put-your-api-key-here"
 ```

-* Replace the "put-your-api-key-here" with the api key from your OpenWeatherMap account
+* Remove the leading hash character and replace the "put-your-api-key-here" with the api key from your OpenWeatherMap account

 ### Install go